tranarchy/sap/README.md

 - UP ARROW - increase volume
 - DOWN ARROW - decrease volume

-Middle clicking on entries in the queue will delete them
+Middle clicking on entries in the queue will delete them from the queue

 Right clicking on a dropped down dir in the File selection window will add the entire dir's content to the queue